l1jer/blast-energy/DEPLOYMENT.md

 The Gatsby build has Node.js compatibility issues (Node v23 vs Gatsby requirements).
 The static backup is the recommended approach for deployment.

 ## Next Steps:
-1. Deploy to Vercel using the static backup
+1. Deploy to Vercel using the root directory files
 2. Set up custom domain
 3. Configure email server (optional)
 4. Monitor Google Analytics